|Almost an aerial view of Palandri city|

-After two mornings of laxity, I am up before Fajr (04:30am).
+After two mornings of laxity, I am up before Fajr (dawn prayers) at 4:30am.
 A clear advantage of staying in the maddrassah.

 Meanwhile, the student (effectively my host) is swift in ensuring that I make my exit and resume my journey, almost cutting short my recitation of the Quran which I've been trying to incorporate as a daily morning ritual.

 Realising that I need to make sure that I've had maximum exposure to the people of Palandri, I decide to venture out to the district courts.
 If you're keen to gauge the standard of justice in a society, it's more than apt to visit the centre of responsibility viz. the courts.

 At 7am it's a bit early and despite the court's gate being open, I trigger a security alert when a court official notices me sitting in the coffee room trying to power up my laptop.
 A few moments later, a couple of undercover policemen approach me and ask me in a haughty manner for my ID card.
 I respond by commanding them to lower their tone and adopt a civilised approach, explaining that I'm not responsible for their lax security and that they must locate the culprit(s) from amongst their own fraternity.

 If it hadn't dawned on me yet, an abundance of examples of injustice lay in the stories of appellants and defendents alike.
 Most cases were associated with land disputes where the administrative department for land (mahakma-e-maal) was ascribed with notoriety for selling the same piece of land to more than one willing buyer.

 The case that struck me the most and is still haunting me is the rape of a girl, not yet 4 years old and her gruesome murder and concealment by the alleged culprit's mother.
 Furthermore, the police in their standard approach, sought benefit from the accused by confiscating their livestock, selling it and pocketing the proceeds.